WuBingzheng/decimax/README.md

 +-+-----+-------------------------------+
 ```

-The sign(`S`), scale, and mantissa occupy 1, 6, and 121 bits respectively.
+The sign(`S`), scale, and mantissa occupy 1, 5, and 122 bits respectively.
-Before each operation, they are unpacked via bitwise operations, and the
-mantissa is still computed as one single `u128` value.
+The mantissa is computed as one single `u128` integer for each operation.

 In contrast, the definition in `rust_decimal` is as follows: